OWASP/CheatSheetSeries/cheatsheets/SAML_Security_Cheat_Sheet.md

 # Validate Signatures

-Vulnerabilities in SAML implementations due to XML Signature Wrapping attacks were described in 2012 ([On Breaking SAML: Be Whoever You Want to Be](https://www.usenix.org/system/files/conference/usenixsecurity12/sec12-final91-8-23-12.pdf)).
+Vulnerabilities in SAML implementations due to XML Signature Wrapping attacks were described in 2012, [On Breaking SAML: Be Whoever You Want to Be](https://www.usenix.org/system/files/conference/usenixsecurity12/sec12-final91-8-23-12.pdf).

 The following recommendations were proposed in response ([Secure SAML validation to prevent XML signature wrapping attacks](http://arxiv.org/pdf/1401.7483v1.pdf)):